saikpr/megadata-proposal/README.md

     * __Technical Details__:
         - Redundancy of data is a known source of inconsistency.
 We will be mapping all the functional dependencies and then apply transformation to convert to __BCNF__ or, at least, __3NF__ form.
         - The normalized form might be traded off for performance on final discussion with the mentor.
-    * __Expectations__: After this task is completed, we should have reduced chances of data redundancy, which leads to data inconsistency.
+    * __Expectations__: After this task is completed, we should have reduced chances of data redundancy, which eventually leads to data inconsistency.

 * Switching to SQLite, removing all MySQL dependencies.
-    * __Logic__: Size of Metadata will be limited, so we don't necessarily need a full-fledged Database since SQLite is embedded into Client program, we will be reducing the complexity of the system.
+    * __Logic__: Size of Metadata will be limited, so we don't necessarily need a full-fledged Database.
+Since SQLite is embedded into Client program, we will be reducing the complexity(or moving parts) of the system.
     * __Technical Details__: SQLite has bindings to many programming languages (Python also).
 In this step, I will remove all MySQL binding from the requirement and replace it with SQLite bindings.
     * __Expectations__: After this task is complete, we should have reduced one requirement in installing the portal while still meeting the required functionality.

 * Studying Various Containerizing Techniques
     * __Logic__: End users favor packages that are functional and easy to install!
     * __Technical Details__:
         - We will study Vagrant, LxC and Docker for portability.
-This Study will be decided by various factors such as future support, supervisory daemon or separate dockers.
+This Study will take into account various factors such as future support, supervisory daemon or separate dockers.
-        - I have already done a preliminary survey; docker appears to be a very nice option as it supports versioning (but that is limited to 1023, due to AUFS).
+        - I have already done a preliminary survey; docker appears to be a very nice choice as it supports versioning (but that is limited to 1023, due to AUFS).
         - Docker still has pretty much-limited support to run on Windows, while vagrant is capable of running on Windows.
         - VM might be larger in size, with high startup time, but are still a preferred way to transport application in Corporate (experience with Goldman Sachs)
-    * __Expectations__: By the End of this task, we should have finalized the technique we will go ahead.
+    * __Expectations__: By the End of this task, we should have finalized the technique we will go ahead with.

 * Porting the Code to Python3.x (Most probably Python3.5)
     * __Logic__: Python2.7 has already entered maintenance stage and support will be discontinued after 2020.
-    * __Technical Details__: Will use the 2to3 application to port the code to Python3.5.
+    * __Technical Details__: We will use the 2to3 application to port the code to Python3.5.
     * __Expectations__: By the End of this task, we should have equally functional application as before, with added benefit of future support.

 * Web Page for Assays Metadata Management
     * __Logic__: User should be able to do create/update/delete of Assays Metadata.
     * __Technical Details__:
         - This is expected to be done by building a REST Endpoint (HTTP verbs to be supported: GET/POST/DELETE/PUT).
-AngularJS Page or similar technology will be used which will act as our view.
+AngularJS Page or similar technology will be used to act as our view.
-        - Controller will be responsible for validating the consistency of Database at each updating (such as preventing user to delete a metadata set if it is used by at least one dataset).
+        - Controller will be responsible for validating the consistency of Database at each updation (such as preventing the user from deleting a metadata set, if it is used by at least one dataset).
     * __Expectations__: By the end of this task, we should have fully functional Web Page for Assays Metadata Management, supporting create, update & delete for Assays Metadata.

 * Web Page for Sequencing runs metadata management
     * __Logic__: User should be able to do manage Sequencing runs metadata, supporting multiple sequencing raw files, with pertaining metadata.
     * __Technical Details__:
         - This is expected to be done by building a REST Endpoint (HTTP verbs to be supported: GET/POST/DELETE/PUT).
-AngularJS Page or similar technology will be used which will act as our view.
+AngularJS Page or similar technology will be used to act as our view.
         - Controller will be responsible for validating the consistency of Database at each updating (such as preventing user to delete a metadata set if at least one dataset uses it).
         - Raw data is expected to be in FASTQ format.
 Since FastQ format makes no assumptions about the structure of the experiments (thus may or may not contain any metadata).
-I will be taking the metadata from the user and use md5 to map to the file (along with its name), along with host details.
+I will be taking the metadata from the user and will use md5 to map metadata to files, along with host details.
     * __Expectations__: By the end of this task, we should have fully functional Web Page for Sequencing runs metadata management, supporting options to manage Sequencing runs metadata over multiple sequencing raw files.

 * Incorporate sample properties editor in the web application
     * __Logic__: User should be able to edit the properties of metadata on the application, instead of downloading, removing old entry and uploading new one.
     * __Technical Details__:
         - This is expected to be done by building a REST Endpoint (HTTP verbs to be supported: GET/POST/DELETE/PUT).
-AngularJS Page or similar technology will be used which will act as our view.
+AngularJS Page or similar technology will be used to act as our view.
         - Controller will be responsible for validating the consistency of update.
     * __Expectations__: By the end of this task, we should be able to edit the metadata from the application itself.

 * Studying various OAuth based authentication systems.
-    * __Logic__: IPA(Identity, Policy, and Audit) are some of the important characteristics an application should support.
-But in this we will study various ways to support Identity and Policy; Auditing will be a Nice to Have feature (will try to support in case time remains).
+    * __Logic__: IPA(Identity, Policy, and Audit) are some of the important characteristics that an application should support.
+In this we will study various ways to support Identity and Policy; Auditing will be a nice to Have feature (will try to support in case time remains).
     * __Technical Details__: Read about OAuth vs.  OpenID Connect, Google OAuth vs. Mozilla Persona or Github Authenticator or any other service.
 I am familiarized with Google OAuth2, but will try to find concrete proof to go ahead with that.
-Moreover, it depends on the usage of the users.
+Moreover, it depends on the type of users also.
     * __Expectations__: By the end of this task, we should have a clear idea of which protocol to implement.

 * Integration of Authentication Mechanism:
-    * __Logic__: users need to be authenticated to use the facility.
+    * __Logic__: Users need to be authenticated before using the facility.
     * __Technical Details__:
         - Will use Flask-OpenID or Flask-OAuth or any such as determined from the previous activity.
         - Will be supported using decorators such '@google.authorized_handler' or any such.
-    * __Expectations__: By the end, the user should be able to authenticate them before using the facility.
+    * __Expectations__: By the end, the user should be authenticated before using the facility.

 * Containerization of the Application
     * __Logic__: End users favor packages that are functional and easy to install!